JGI-Bioinformatics/jaws/README.md

 from environment variables.
 Each container uses supervisord to manage the multiple processes needed for each application.

+### Bringing up services via docker-compose.yml
+In the root of the directory there exists a `docker-compose.yml` file that defines some of the environment variables needed to bring up the services.
+To bring up all the services, just run `docker-compose up -d` which will run the services in the background instead of the foreground.
+If you want to run a specific service then just run `docker-compose up -d [service-name]`.
+The service name is defined in the `docker-compose.yml` file.

+### Networking
+In order to make sure the containers all connect with each other properly, you'll need to first create the docker network using the `docker network` command.
+In this example, the network created is called `jaws-tier` and it is a bridge driver meaning that it'll bridge containers in their own network.
+This makes it so you can refer to containers by simply their service name (eg jaws_rabbitmq).
+This helps when you want to connect to the database or rabbitmq servers without having to know IP addresses.
+The command to run is `docker network create jaws-tier`.

 ## Contributing
 Developers
 * Edward Kirton